By: Chris ⎜ Last updated

 Reinefjorden Sjøhus, Hamnøy

-No restaurant on-site, but Gadus at Eliassen Rorbuer is a 10 minute walk.
-Underhuset, a bit further away on Sakrisøy, does a more refined coastal dinner.
+The cabins are self-catering and there's no breakfast included and no restaurant on-site, but Gadus at Eliassen Rorbuer is a decent option and only a 10-minute walk.
+Underhuset, a bit further away on Sakrisøy, is an option for a refined dinner.

 Reinefjorden Sjøhus: Modern rorbuer on the fjord

-Approximate costs for a 6-night split trip
+Costs for a 6-night split trip to Lofoten

 Car rental from Svolvær or Leknes airport is typically 1,000 to 2,000 NOK per day, depending on season and vehicle.